lchiluka/SEM-UI/Sem_UI_Installation_Steps.md

 3. Test the Network URL.
 The URL might change every time if you re-run the script.
 Double-check and provide the new URL to the users.

 4. Bi-weekly login into RDP and check if the script is running
+# Known Issues
+1. The Anaconda terminal should remain running in the background continuously to ensure uninterrupted access to the web app
-5. If you make changes to the script, instead of refreshing the URL in the browser, please make sure to restart the Anaconda terminal and run the script again.
+2. If you make changes to the script, please make sure to close the Anaconda terminal, reopen it and run the script again.
 This would help solve any screen-struck issues.

 ## URL